What are the TSMs

 Our results

-Please see the charts below to see how we are doing and how we compare to similar housing associations:
+Please see the below set of infographics to see how we are doing and how we compare to similar housing associations:

-From the population, 697 residents were excluded under permissible exceptional circumstances on the basis that residents are likely to provide a meaningful response to the vast majority of the TSM questions.
+Exclusions: From the population, 20 residents were excluded under permissible exceptional circumstances on the basis that residents are unlikely to provide a meaningful response to the vast majority of the TSM questions.